onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 #### Explicitly mark visibility in functions and state variables

 Explicitly label the visibility of functions and state variables.
-Functions can be specified as being external, public, internal or private.
-For state variables, external is not possible.
+Functions can be specified as being `external`, `public`, `internal` or `private`.
+For state variables, `external` is not possible.

 ```
 // bad
-uint x; // the default is public protected, but it should be made explicit
+uint x; // the default is public for state variables, but it should be made explicit
 function transfer() {

 }

 // good
-uint public protected y;
+uint public y;
-function transfer public () {
+function transfer() public {

 }

-function internalAction private () {
+function internalAction() private {

 }
 ```